1sLand99/LibcoreSyscall/README.md

 # Libcore-Syscall / Libcore-ElfLoader

-Libcore-Syscall is a Java library for Android that allows you to make any Linux system calls or load any ELF shared objects directly from Java code.
+Libcore-Syscall is a Java library for Android that allows you to make any Linux system calls and/or load any ELF shared objects directly from Java code.

 ## Features